Penna River

 Penna (originally known as Penneru, also known as Pinakini, Penneru, Penner, Pennar, Pennai) is a river of southern India.
 After originating from Nandi hills, it flows as two different streams, one in North and South directions.
 The Penna rises in the Nandi Hills in Chikkaballapur District of Karnataka state, and runs north and east through the states of Karnataka and Andhra Pradesh to empty into bay of bengal in Andhra Pradesh.
 It is 597 km long, with a drainage basin covering 55,213 km^{2}: 6,937 km^{2} in Karnataka and 48,276 km^{2} in Andhra Pradesh.
-Along with this main stream there is another stream south towards Tamilnadu with the name Then Pennai or south Pennar which further moves towards the east to empty into the Bay of Bengal.
+Along with this main stream is another stream south towards Tamil Nadu with the name Then Pennai or south Pennar which further moves towards the east to empty into the Bay of Bengal.
 The Penna river basin lies in the rain shadow region of Eastern Ghats and receives 500 mm average rainfall annually.

 Etymology

-Since the river flows in two streams, both North and South directions, it forms the shape of bow.
-Thus this river gets the name of bow called Pinakini named after bow Pinaka.
-The name of the river Penneru (alternatively Penner) is derived from Telugu words penu (పెను) meaning grand and yeru (ఏఱు / యేఱు) meaning river, stream, or a rivulet or else from neeru (నీరు) water, in flow of course.
-It is also known as Utthara Pinakini in Karnataka.
-The name Pinakini refers to Pinaka, the bow of Nandhiswara, the presiding deity of the Nandi hills at the origin of the river.
+Since the river flows in two streams, in both the north and south directions, it forms the shape of bow.
+Thus, this river gets the name of bow called Pinakini named after Pinaka, the bow of Nandishvara, the presiding deity of the Nandi hills at the origin of the river.
+The name of the river Penneru (alternatively Penner) is derived from the Telugu words పెను and ఏఱు or from నీరు.
+It is also known as Uttara Pinakini in Karnataka.

 Geography

 Course

 The Penna river has several sources and mouths.
-The main stream starts in Nandi Hills in of Karnataka, flowing for 597 km to the north and east through several mountains and plains, draining into the Bay of Bengal in Nellore district of Andhra Pradesh.
+The primary stream starts in Nandi Hills in of Karnataka, running for 597 km to the north and east through several mountains and plains, draining into the Bay of Bengal in Nellore district of Andhra Pradesh.
 The river is seasonal, its main source of the water being from rains.
-Therefore, it appears like small stream during periods of drought.
+Therefore, it appears like minor stream during periods of drought.
 The major tributaries of the Penna are the Jayamangali, Kunderu and Sagileru from the north, and Chitravathi, Papagni and Cheyyeru from the south.